algolia/tech-writing-guidelines/guidelines/general-guidelines.md

 - Sentences should be simple, straightfoward
 - Sentences should generally have only one idea, purpose, and meaning; but it is acceptable to add implications, such as the importance of the subject, whether it is recommended or not, if it is dangerous, serious, the potential impacts
 - Sentence Structure
-    - Same structure throughout
+    - Same structure throughout?
-    - Pattern for sentences ("In this window, on this button, ...")
+    - Pattern for sentences ("In this window, on this button, ...")?
-    - Tutorials, how-tos
+    - Tutorials, how-tos - more patterened than concepts?

 ### Word-choice